 3.2.
-The ancient Equatorial Pacific: evidence for massive Neogene flux
+Ancient Equatorial Pacific: Evidence for Massive Neogene Flux

-Leg 138 of the Ocean Drilling Program undertook a "paleo-JGOFS" N-S transect at 110° W.

-One of the most significant findings was the occurrence of vast laminated diatom mat deposits of Neogene age intermittently sedimented between 15Ma - 4.7Ma [Kemp and Baldauf, 1993, Kemp et al., 1995].
+[14] Leg 138 of the Ocean Drilling Program undertook a "paleo-JGOFS" N-S transect at 110°W. One of the most significant findings was the occurrence of vast laminated diatom mat deposits of Neogene age intermittently sedimented between 15 and 4.7 Ma [Kemp and Baldauf, 1993; Kemp et al., 1995].
 These mat sediments were deposited at the highest sedimentation rates ever encountered in the equatorial Pacific and record exceptionally high opal and carbon flux rates (Table 1).
-They are composed dominantly of mats of Thalassiothrix longissima although occasional concentrations of rhizosolenids also occur [Pearce et al., 1995; Figure 2].
+They are composed dominantly of mats of Thalassiothrix longissima although occasional concentrations of rhizosolenids also occur [Pearce et al., 1995] (Figure 2).
 Both Yoder et al. [1994] and Kemp et al. [1995] argued that these Neogene mat deposits originated from the sinking of surface concentrations generated by Tropical Instability Wave activity by the same mechanisms as those that generated the 1992 Rhizosolenia concentrations.
-From investigations of previous DSDP cores, it is clear that these deposits extended over at least 3,500 km of longitude and some up to 5,000 km.
-Such is their prominence on seismic sections that individual horizons may be traced in the subsurface for distances up to 5,000km [Bloomer and Mayer, 1997].
+From investigations of previous Deep Sea Drilling Program (DSDP) cores, it is clear that these deposits extended over at least 3500 km of longitude and some up to 5000 km.
+Such is their prominence on seismic sections that individual horizons may be traced in the subsurface for distances of up to 5000 km [Bloomer and Mayer, 1997].